 Fourth of July-themed activities planned all day Saturday

 Old Cowtown Museum is the place to be this Saturday for the ultimate Fourth of July party.
 “Celebrate America” festivities will take place from 9:30 a.m. to 4:30 p.m., giving families the perfect mix of old-style entertainment and modern-day family fun.
-One new event this year is a rainmaking demonstration by Prof. Malachi McGillicutty that is scheduled for the end of the day – just in case he’s successful!
-There will also be an anvil shoot, carnival games, wagon rides, magic shows, dancing by the Dixie Lee Saloon Girls, sack races, live music and more.
-A full schedule of events is posted at www.OldCowtown.org.
+Watermelon seed spitting contests, carnival games, magic shows, dancing by the Dixie Lee Saloon Girls, sack races and live music are just some of the activities.
 Regular admission rates apply (see below for rates).
+Cowtown is located at 1865 W. Museum Blvd.

 - Tracy Cassidy, B98 FM